Divorced couple in Abu Dhabi file multiple lawsuits against each other, including one for Dh500,000

-When the man and his wife had separated, the court granted custody of their daughter to her mother.
-The man then filed a lawsuit against his ex-wife demanding that she be stripped of custody due to bad behaviour and the fact that she could not take good care of their child.
-The woman filed a counter claim at that time, but both cases were dismissed.
+When the man and his wife had separated, the court granted custody of their daughter to the mother.
+The man then filed a lawsuit against his ex-wife, demanding that she be stripped of the custody due to bad behaviour and the fact that she could not take good care of their child.
+The woman filed a counterclaim at the time, but both cases were dismissed.

 The man explained that after the two lawsuits were rejected, his ex-wife filed another lawsuit in which she demanded an increase in alimony from Dh7,000 to Dh10,000 a month.
 She also demanded Dh500,000 for their daughter’s tuition fees.